Electrocardiogram in Pulmonary Embolism

 Clinical Picture of Pulmonary Embolism

 The main symptoms of pulmonary embolism are dyspnea, usually begin suddenly, and pleuritic chest pain.
-PE can also present with pre-syncope or syncope, and in the most severe cases, with arterial hypotension and shock.
+Pulmonary embolism may also present with pre-syncope or syncope, and in the most severe cases, with arterial hypotension and shock.

 Predisposing Factors for Pulmonary Embolism